-Neural networks representation as computational graphs in deep learning frameworks, such as TensorFlow and PyTorch, contains rich topology information.
-However, it may involve billions of operations~\cite{he2016ResNet}, which makes the computational graph bloated.
-Nevertheless, computational graphs often contain repetitive sub-graphs (a.k.a. motifs), such as 3$\times$3 convolutions or custom blocks in state-of-the-art networks.
-We can simplify the computational graphs by extracting the motifs and modeling them as hierarchical computational graphs.
-Additionally, we can make the graph coarser by replacing primitive operations such as \textit{add}, \textit{multiple}, and \textit{minus} with machine-learning high-level operations (e.g., convolution, pooling, etc.).
+Computational graphs with their rich topological information may involve billions of operations~\cite{he2016ResNet}, making them bloated and hard to understand.
+Nevertheless, such graphs often contain repetitive sub-graphs (a.k.a. motifs), such as 3$\times$3 convolutions or custom blocks in the state-of-the-art networks.
+We aim to simplify computational graphs by extracting the motifs and modeling them as hierarchical computational graphs.
+Additionally, we coarsen the graph by replacing primitive operations such as \textit{add}, \textit{multiple}, and \textit{minus} with machine-learning high-level operations (e.g., convolution, pooling).

-Formally, we model the DNN as an $l$-layer hierarchical computational graph, such that at the $l^{th}$ layer (the top layer) we would have the hierarchical computational graph set $\mathcal{G}^{l} = \{G^l\}$, where each item is a computational graph $G^l = (V^l,\mathcal{E}^l,\mathcal{G}^{l-1})$. $V^l$ is the graph nodes corresponding to hidden states. $\mathcal{E}^l$ is the set of directed edges with a specific edge type associated with the operations.
-Lastly, $\mathcal{G}^{l-1} = \{G^{l-1}_0,G^{l-1}_1,...\}$ is the computational graph set at the $(l-1)$-layer and the operation set at layer $l$.
-Within the first layer, we manually choose commonly used machine learning operations as the primitive operations for $\mathcal{G}^{0}$.
+We formally model a given DNN as an $l$-level hierarchical computational graph, such that at the $l^{th}$ level (the top level), we would have the hierarchical computational graph set $\mathcal{G}^{l} = \{G^l\}$, where each item is a computational graph $G^l = (V^l,\mathcal{E}^l,\mathcal{G}^{l-1})$. $V^l$ is the graph nodes corresponding to hidden states. $\mathcal{E}^l$ is the set of directed edges with a specific edge type associated with the operations.
+Lastly, $\mathcal{G}^{l-1} = \{G^{l-1}_0,G^{l-1}_1,...\}$ is the computational graph set at the $(l-1)$-level as well as the operation set at layer $l$.
+The hierarchical computation graph's size depends on the primitive operations we choose in $\mathcal{G}^{0}$.
+In this paper, we opted for commonly used machine-learning operations as the primitive operations for $\mathcal{G}^{0}$.
 As an example, Figure \ref{fig:1} illustrates the idea behind generating hierarchical computational graphs using a sample graph $G$, where the edges are operations and the nodes are hidden states.
 In the input graph, we choose three primitive operations $\mathcal{G}^{0} = $ \{1$\times$1 conv, 3$\times$3 conv, 3$\times$3 max-pooling\} corresponding to the three edge types.
 Then, we extract the repetitive subgraphs (i.e., $G^1_1$, $G^1_2$ and $G^1_3$), each denoting a compound operation, and decompose the graph $G$ into two hierarchical levels, as shown in Figure \ref{fig:1}~(b) and (c).
-The level-1 computational graphs are motifs that correspond to the edges within the level-2 computational graph.

-The hierarchical computation graph's size depends on the primitive operations we choose in $\mathcal{G}^{0}$.
-In our experiments, we choose the commonly used operations in machine learning as primitive operations (e.g., convolution, pooling, etc.).